gvwilson/tidynomicon/_en/debt.md

 see *[Advanced R][advanced-r]* for details.

 ## A Few Minor Demons

+Ralph Waldo Emerson once wrote, "A foolish consistency is the hobgoblin of little minds."
+Here, then, are few of the hobgoblins I've encountered on my journey through R.

 **Flattening:**
 `c(c(1, 2), c(3, 4))` produces `c(1, 2, 3, 4)`,